Josh McCown: Sam Houston State

-McCown transferred his senior year to play for Sam Houston State.
+McCown transferred his senior year to play for the Sam Houston State Bearkats of Sam Houston State University.
 He transferred to be in an offense that threw more and to have a better chance to win.
-He surpassed his three-year SMU touchdown total in just one season for the Bearkats, completing 259 of 429 passes for 3,481 yards and 32 touchdowns with 12 interceptions as a senior in 2001.
+He also did not have to sit out the 2001 season because Sam Houston State was in Division I-AA.
+McCown surpassed his three-year SMU touchdown total in just one season for the Bearkats, completing 259 of 429 passes for 3,481 yards and 32 touchdowns with 12 interceptions as a senior in 2001.
 The Bearkats finished the season with a 10–3 record and were Southland Football League co-champions with McNeese State.
 Sam Houston State defeated Northern Arizona in the first round of the Division I-AA national playoffs to reach the I-AA quarterfinals, where the Bearkats lost to eventual national champion Montana.
 He set single-season school records in pass completions, attempts, yards, and touchdowns.
 McCown's 3,481 passing yards ranked eighth on the school's career list.
-He also rushed for 351 yards and six touchdowns on 112 attempts.
-He threw for 404 yards and tied a school single-game record with five touchdowns against Western Illinois in 2001.
-McCown was named the SFL Player of the Year and earned First Team All-SFL honors in 2001.
-He was also named a Third Team Division I-AA All-American by The Sports Network.
+He also rushed for 351 yards and 6 touchdowns on 112 attempts.
+He threw for 404 yards and tied a school single-game record with 5 touchdowns against Western Illinois in 2001.
+McCown was named the SFL Player of the Year and earned first-team All-SFL honors in 2001.
+He was also named a third-team Division I-AA All-American by The Sports Network.
 Following his senior season, he was one of 16 players considered for the Walter Payton Award, given to the top performer in NCAA Division I-AA football.
 McCown finished seventh in the Walter Payton Award voting.
 He replaced Joey Harrington on the 2002 Senior Bowl roster after Harrington suffered a knee injury in the East–West Shrine Game.
 McCown played in the Senior Bowl and had a "strong game", completing 7 of 11 passes for 117 yards while also rushing for a 12-yard touchdown.
 He majored in history at Sam Houston State.
 McCown was inducted into the Sam Houston Athletic Hall of Honor in 2013.